-As an agent, your workspace is a centralized location for you to handle all of your conversations with.
-When you login to the Conversational Cloud, your workspace will open as the default homepage.
+As an agent, your workspace is a centralized location for you to handle all of your conversations.
+When you log in to the Conversational Cloud, your workspace will open as the default homepage.
 Below are the main areas and tools you'll be using within the workspace for your daily messaging operations.

-Agents can enjoy a lighter and cleaner looking interface with the option to switch the Agent Workspace to light theme.
+Agents can enjoy a lighter and cleaner-looking interface with the option to switch the Agent Workspace to a light theme.
 Each agent is able to choose whether they prefer to work in the light mode or dark mode theme.
 This selection can be made by clicking on their avatar in the agent status menu.